oasis-tcs/virtio-admin/IPR.md

 Page Hinting" and the US Publication No. 20180239707 "Page Cache Management During Migration" are relevant to section "Traditional Memory Balloon Device" of the Virtual I/O Device (VIRTIO) specification.

+Should one of these patent applications be issued as a patent, and be identified as essential to the compliant implementation of an OASIS Standards Final Deliverable produced by the VIRTIO TC, Red Hat will operate, as specified by the VIRTIO TC, under the Non-Assertion Mode TC Requirements described in section 10.3 of the OASIS IPR Policy (as of the date of this disclosure).

+#### Statement regarding IPR, submitted by Red Hat, April 6, 2022

+Red Hat has filed several United States patent applications that might become essential to an OASIS Standards Final Deliverable.

+US Publication No. 20190243677 titled "MEMORY DEDUPLICATION BASED ON GUEST PAGE HINTS", US Publication No. 20200278878 titled "RESETTING PERSISTENT BALLOON MEMORY FOR FRAGMENTATION REDUCTION", US Publication No. 20210182191 titled "FREE MEMORY PAGE HINTING BY VIRTUAL MACHINES", US Publication No. 20210303356 titled "FLEXIBLE REVERSE BALLOONING FOR NESTED VIRTUAL MACHINES", US Publication No. 20210342260 titled "INDIRECT INTERFACE FOR VIRTUAL MACHINE FREE PAGE HINTING" as well as unpublished patent applications titled "MEMORY BALLOONING RELATED MEMORY ALLOCATION TECHNIQUES FOR VIRTUAL MACHINES" and
+"NON FRAGMENTING MEMORY BALLOONING" are relevant to section "Traditional Memory Balloon Device" of the Virtual I/O Device (VIRTIO) specification.

+Should one of these patent applications be issued as a patent, and be identified as essential to the compliant implementation of an OASIS Standards Final Deliverable produced by the VIRTIO TC, Red Hat will operate, as specified by the VIRTIO TC, under the Non-Assertion Mode TC Requirements described in section 10.3 of the OASIS IPR Policy (as of the date of this disclosure).

+#### Statement regarding IPR, submitted by Red Hat, April 6, 2022

+Red Hat has filed several United States patent applications that might become essential to an OASIS Standards Final Deliverable.

+US Publication No. 20210342279 titled "NON-INTERRUPTING PORTABLE PAGE REQUEST INTERFACE" and an unpublished patent application titled "IMPROVING MEMORY ACCESS HANDLING FOR PERIPHERAL COMPONENT INTERCONNECT DEVICES" are relevant to section "Virtio Over PCI Bus" of the Virtual I/O Device (VIRTIO) specification.

+Should one of these patent applications be issued as a patent, and be identified as essential to the compliant implementation of an OASIS Standards Final Deliverable produced by the VIRTIO TC, Red Hat will operate, as specified by the VIRTIO TC, under the Non-Assertion Mode TC Requirements described in section 10.3 of the OASIS IPR Policy (as of the date of this disclosure).

+#### Statement regarding IPR, submitted by Red Hat, April 6, 2022

+Red Hat has filed several United States patent applications that might become essential to an OASIS Standards Final Deliverable.

+US Publication No. 20210294686 titled "FAST MEMORY MAPPED IO SUPPORT BY REGISTER SWITCH", US Publication No. 20210342176 titled "HYPERCALL ACCELERATION FOR NESTED VIRTUAL MACHINES", US Publication No. 20210342466 titled "SECURE MODULAR DEVICES" and
+US Publication No. 20210357339 titled "EFFICIENT MANAGEMENT OF BUS BANDWIDTH FOR MULTIPLE DRIVERS" are relevant to section "Virtio Transport Options" of the Virtual I/O Device (VIRTIO) specification.

+Should one of these patent applications be issued as a patent, and be identified as essential to the compliant implementation of an OASIS Standards Final Deliverable produced by the VIRTIO TC, Red Hat will operate, as specified by the VIRTIO TC, under the Non-Assertion Mode TC Requirements described in section 10.3 of the OASIS IPR Policy (as of the date of this disclosure).

+#### Statement regarding IPR, submitted by Red Hat, April 6, 2022

+Red Hat has filed several United States patent applications that might become essential to an OASIS Standards Final Deliverable.

+US Publication No. 20210342272 titled "MEMORY PAGE FAULT HANDLING FOR NETWORK INTERFACE DEVICES IN A VIRTUALIZED ENVIRONMENT" as well as an unpublished patent application titled "PAGE FAULT SUPPORT FOR VIRTUAL MACHINE NETWORK ACCELERATORS" are relevant to sections "Virtqueues" and "Network Device" of the Virtual I/O Device (VIRTIO) specification.

+Should one of these patent applications be issued as a patent, and be identified as essential to the compliant implementation of an OASIS Standards Final Deliverable produced by the VIRTIO TC, Red Hat will operate, as specified by the VIRTIO TC, under the Non-Assertion Mode TC Requirements described in section 10.3 of the OASIS IPR Policy (as of the date of this disclosure).

+#### Statement regarding IPR, submitted by Red Hat, April 6, 2022

+Red Hat has filed several United States patent applications that might become essential to an OASIS Standards Final Deliverable.

+US Publication No. 20210019261 titled "MEMORY CACHE-LINE BOUNCE REDUCTION FOR POINTER RING STRUCTURES", US Publication No. 20210089307 titled "FAST DESCRIPTOR ACCESS FOR VIRTUAL NETWORK DEVICES" as well as unpublished patent applications titled
+"A SYSTEM TO USE DESCRIPTOR RINGS FOR I/O COMMUNICATION", "EFFICIENT OUT OF ORDER REQUEST COMPLETION",
+"MEMORY EFFICIENT VIRTUAL ADDRESS MANAGEMENT FOR SYSTEM CALLS" and
+"REVERSE ORDER QUEUE UPDATES BY VIRTUAL DEVICES" are relevant to section "Virtqueues" of the Virtual I/O Device (VIRTIO) specification.

 Should one of these patent applications be issued as a patent, and be identified as essential to the compliant implementation of an OASIS Standards